 All written content on this website is copyright of: Trials Guru / Moffat Racing – and is the intellectual property of John Moffat, unless otherwise stated – © 2018 (All Rights Reserved).

-Trials Guru – Privacy Statement:
+Trials Guru – Privacy Statement/GDPR:

-Trials Guru is based in the United Kingdom.
+Trials Guru website is based in the United Kingdom.
 Its purpose is to record information about the sport of motorcycle trials for posterity.
 It is a non-commercial venture.